Gomoh: Social composition

 Gomoh consists of people from diverse religious and professional backgrounds.
 Netaji played a major role in the development of Gomoh.
 People living in Gomoh face both long term problems such as lack of education and more immediate issues such as lack of electricity.

 A number of Christian Anglo-Indians have lived in the area since the British era.
 Sikh businesspeople settled in the town before India's independence.
 Every day, Sikhs from surrounding areas visit a gurudwara at the Loco Bazar.
 Bengalis form a large part of the population of Gomoh and have significantly contributed to the town's culture.
 However, the Bengali population has been dwindling for the last few decades.
 On Durga Puja one can get a glimpse of Kolkata from Gomoh, especially at Durga Para, which is home to the oldest Durge Puja in the area.
 Muslims also contribute substantially to the population and culture of the region.
 There is a masjid and a madarsa at Purana Bazar and a Jama Masjid at Loco Bazar.
 The Id-Gah and graveyard of Muslims is in Laludih area.

 As Gomoh is a railway-based town, a majority of Gomohans are former railway employees (different grades).
 Railway workers do not belong to the city but are transferred from different parts of the country.
 After retirement, a good number of these employees choose to settle down in Gomoh, giving rise to the city's population.
 There is also a strong business class in Gomoh.
 Businesses ranging from food grain wholesaling to clothing and apparel to building material (cement, bricks, iron rods, etc.) to confectionery and bakery products etc. can be found in the city.
 Though Marwaris dominate business, one can find a representation of all religious groups among businesspeople.
 Some people are also engaged in agriculture, growing certain cereals and vegetables.

 The main festivals celebrated in Gomoh include Durga Puja (Dussehra), Dipawali, Holi, Chatth Puja, Id, Gurunanak's Birthday, and Christmas.

 Infrastructure

 Gomoh has a railway station.
 Buses are available in the town.
 It has 50 km of roads and both open and closed drains.
 The two major sources of protected water are hand pumps and tap water from a treated source.
 There are 5,313 domestic electric connections and 60 road lighting points.
 It has 1 hospital with 30 beds and 12 pharmacies.
 It has 17 primary schools, 13 middle schools, 9 secondary schools, 1 senior secondary school and 1 general degree college.
-It also has 2 cinema theatres and 1 auditorium/ community hall.
+It also has 1 auditorium/ community hall.
 The town is home to the branch offices of 3 national banks, 1 cooperative bank and 1 agricultural credit society.